- A Dull Polish Finish

 - A Domed Shape

 - 8mm Width

-- A 1mm Wide Off-Center 14K White Gold Inlay
+- A 1mm Wide Off-Center 14k Yellow Gold Inlay with a Polish Finish

-- An Interior Hardwood Sleeve (Pictured with Zebrawood Hardwood)
+- An Interior Hardwood Sleeve (Pictured with Blueberry Hardwood)

 This ring comes with a comfort-fit inside the ring, which means that the center of the ring is true to size and gets slightly larger toward the edges of the ring.
 The comfort fit makes it easier to get the ring on and off, and fits more comfortably on the finger.
 Keeping that in mind, some people like to order their ring slightly smaller than their ring size (normally a quarter size smaller), if they like their rings to be snug on their finger.

 Damascus Steel rings are made by hand, mimicking ancient blacksmithing techniques.
 Using two alternating types of stainless steel, AEB-L and 302, master craftsman heat, bond, twist and fold the metal layers together to produce vivid patterns.
 After patterning the metal, there can be up to 100 layers in each piece of finished Damascus Steel.
 Each Damascus Steel ring is unique – no two designs will look exactly alike.

 Each piece of hardwood varies slightly in character, color, and grain pattern, ensuring every wood ring is truly one of a kind.
 Wood’s raw, organic nature and inherent beauty is both rustic and refined.
 Its rich origin and exclusive markings speak to its distinctness amongst traditional metal wedding bands.